suds-community/suds/README.rst

     covered by ``dependency_sort()`` was actually or could be easily broken.
   * ``suds.xsd.deplist`` module renamed to ``suds.xsd.depsort``.

+* A referencing XSD element's ``form`` value now read correctly from the referenced element.

+  * Many thanks to Andrew Yager from BitBucket for reporting the issue.

 * ``suds.cache`` module cleanup.

   * Fixed ``FileCache`` default cache location related security issue.